-Prior to her Illinois positions she held the Principal Flute position in Hartford Opera Theater, the Ottumwa Symphony Orchestra and the Oskaloosa Symphony and held a first flute position in the Cedar Rapids Municipal Band.
-Dr. Walsh has also been a faculty member at the Hartt School, the Hartt School Community Division and the Ethel Walker School, as well as the flute teaching assistant at the University of Iowa.
-She has been the flute faculty artist at the Five Seasons Chamber Music Festival, Hartt High School Intensive Instrumental Workshop, and the Western Illinois University’s Summer Music Institute.
+Prior to her current position, Abigail served as a full-time Applied Music Specialist at the University of Illinois Springfield where she taught flute, coached chamber music ensembles, directed the wind ensemble, and taught several courses.
+She has been an adjunct flute faculty member at Illinois College, the Hartt School, the Hartt School Community Division and the Ethel Walker School, as well as the flute teaching assistant at the University of Iowa.
+She is the former Principal Flutist of Hartford Opera Theater, the Ottumwa Symphony Orchestra and the Oskaloosa Symphony and has performed with the Grand Rapids Civic Theatre, as well as the Peoria, Millikin -Decatur, West Michigan, and Dubuque Symphony Orchestras.
+She has been the flute faculty artist at the Five Seasons Chamber Music Festival, Hartt High School Intensive Instrumental Workshop, the UIS Flute Festival, and the Western Illinois University’s Summer Music Institute.